Contributor: Jay Gregorio. Lesson ID: 13305

-You are one of the billions of people around the world who are currently connected with each other digitally.
+You are one of the billions of people around the world who are currently connected digitally.

-As someone who was born into this age of social media and technology, you might not be aware of how much the way we communicate with friends and family, wherever they are, has changed.
+As someone born into this age of social media and technology, you might not be aware of how much the way we communicate with friends and family, wherever they are, has changed.